RasaHQ/rasa/docs/connectors.rst

 You can also implement your own, custom channel.
 You can use the ``rasa_core.channels.channel.RestInput`` class as a template.
 The methods you need to implement are ``blueprint`` and ``name``.
-The method needs to create a Flask blueprint that can be attached to a flask server.
+The method needs to create a sanic blueprint that can be attached to a sanic server.

 This allows you to add `REST` endpoints to the server, the external messaging service can call to deliver messages.